21 Hacks to Make Your Life Easier in Brampton

 11. Speaking of food, The Little Shop of Ice Cream doesn't just sell ice cream.
-If you're craving a reasonably priced grilled cheese sandwich with fun toppings, this is your spot.
+If you're craving a reasonably priced grilled cheese sandwich with fun toppings or a cozy soup, this is your spot.

 12. There's a number you can call anytime for access to any and all city services: 3-1-1.
 Call 3-1-1 about anything city-related, like parking, taxes, building permits, and beyond.